Sryml/Amagate/README.md

 - SNEG, Fire Falcom, General Arcade for re-releasing the game
 - The Blender Foundation for developing excellent software
 - LLM DeepSeek for providing much assistance
+- nutti's fake-bpy-module provides excellent type hints for Blender extension development
 - The reforged textures are from sfb's [Blade of Darkness Reforged](https://www.moddb.com/mods/blade-of-darkness-reforged)
+- Thanks to Harrison for sharing the .max files and scripts many years ago
 - Thanks for Ubaid's test

 ## License